dariusur/BlueTachometer/README.md

 4. Magnet (not shown in schematic)

 ## Implementation details
 BlueTachometer uses a hall sensor to detect presence of a magnetic field.
 A magnet attached to a rotating object triggers the hall sensor which outputs a digital signal.
 An external pullup resistor is used to pull the line high.
 Hall sensor output is open-drain so upon activation it pulls the line low (active low signal).
-The measurement is
+The measurement of the signal is performed by the MCU which executes the following algorithm: VISIO

 ### Working principle